GuiRosaAlves/InventorySystem/README.md

 4. Play the scene and utilize the "Add Random Item" button to add items to your inventory.

+5. To swap items, click and drag an item from one slot to another in the inventory grid.

+6. To split stacks of items, use the middle mouse button to split a stack in half or the right mouse button to specify a custom split quantity.

-5. Use the "Open/Close" button to manage the visibility of the inventory panel.
+7. Use the "Open/Close" button to manage the visibility of the inventory panel.

 ## GitHub Pages